MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/add-search-provider.md

 ## Run ingestion for search providers

 Depending on the status of your search provider, you can either run a custom or a trial ingestion.
+When you initiate a trial ingestion, you'll be able to rectify errors that might come up when you add an integrated search provider.
+You can view the status of your ingestion on the **Insights** tab.

+You can't run ingestion for search providers that are **Inactive** with status reason as **Draft**.

-### Trial Ingestion
+### Trial ingestion

-If your search provider is in **Inactive** with status reason as **Validated**, you can perform a trial ingestion, by performing the following steps:
+If your search provider is **Inactive** with status reason as **Validated**, you can initiate an trial ingestion, by performing the following steps:

 1. Select the search provider from the **Knowledge** > **All integrated search providers** page.
 1. Select **Run Ingestion**.
 1. On the **Run Ingestion** dialog, select the **Trial Ingestion** option, and then specify the number of articles to be from the **No of records** dropdown list.
+The maximum number of articles that you can select for the ingestion is 1000.

-After the trial ingestion, if you want to run a custom ingestion, you'll need to activate the search provider.
+You'll get an error message if there are errors during the ingestion.
+If you don't see any errors after the trial ingestion and want to run a custom ingestion, you'll need to first activate the search provider.
 More information: [Activate search providers](#activate-search-providers).

-### Custom Ingestion
+### Custom ingestion

-If your search provider is in **Active** with status reason as **Ingestion Ready**, you can perform a custom ingestion, by performing the following steps:
+If your search provider is **Active** with status reason as **Ingestion Ready**, you can initiate a custom ingestion, by performing the following steps:

 1. Select the search provider from the **Knowledge** > **All integrated search providers** page.
 1. Select **Run Ingestion**.
-1. On the **Run Ingestion** dialog, select the **Custom Ingestion** option, and then specify the date range to pick up updated articles to run ingestion.
+1. On the **Run Ingestion** dialog, select the **Custom Ingestion** option, and then specify the date range to pick up updated articles for the ingestion.
+The date range has to be 60 days from the **From** date.

-## Edit search providers
+## Activate search providers

-When you edit a search provider, your changes will appear in the subsequent ingestion run.
+When you activate a search provider, the ingestion of newly created or updated articles from the search provider is initiated and articles starts appearing in the search results.

 1. In the Customer Service admin center site map, select **Knowledge** in **Experiences**.
-The Knowledge page appears.
+The **Knowledge** page appears.
 1. In the **Integrated search providers (Preview)** section, select **Manage**.
-1. Select the **Active integrated search providers** or the **Inactive integrated search providers** from the dropdown list, and then select the search provider that you want to make changes to.
+1. From the **Inactive search providers** list, select the inactive search provider that you want to activate and then select **Activate**.
-1. Select **Edit**.
-1. On the **Search provider details** page, select the specific tab where you want to make your changes and select **Save and Close** after you have made your changes.
+1. On the confirmation dialog, select **Activate**.
+The search provider that you activated is added to the **Active search providers** list.

 ## Deactivate search providers